galister/OVR4X11/README.md

 # Customization

 You can play around in the scene by changing GameObject positions and parents.
 The size of an overlay comes from its `width` property.

-## SteamVR bindings:
-- Click: keyboard typing and clicking on the screen. set this to your triggers.
-- Grip: for moving overlays.
-Recommended: `Grip` input with pressure mode, pressure 70%.
-Release pressure 50%
-- AltClick: not used right now
-- Pose: set this to the controller tip.
-- Scroll: set this to your joystick, and choose non-discrete mode.

 ## Watch